 - Apply for a Council Tax Reduction – people on low income or receiving benefits may be able to apply for a Council Tax Reduction.

 - Seek advice from a financial adviser and a tax specialist – if you are contemplating mitigating tax you should seek expert advice as not all the ideas in this guide are suitable for everyone (they are for information purposes only).
 Also, remember that the tax regime is always subject to change so bear this in mind before you start making wholesale changes to your finances.
-Read my article 'Do you need financial advice?' for more information.
+Read our article 'Do you need financial advice?' for more information.

 Don't forget to try out Damien's Money MOT, our free and simple tool that in just two minutes will give you a detailed breakdown of how your finances shape up